 Social networks are very useful in web project promotion and communication with customers.
 But they can be very handy as the source of media content for a website.
 Instagram is a natural photo stream of visual experience and updates.
 It would be a mistake to skip it as a media source for a web project.

-In this post I would like to introduce “Social photo blocks” WordPress plugin that provides shortcodes and Guttenberg blocks that allow to incorporate Instagram images into your WordPress blog.
+In this post, I would like to introduce the “Social photo blocks” WordPress plugin that provides shortcodes and Guttenberg blocks that allow you to incorporate Instagram images into your WordPress blog.
 Here are some basic examples of Guttenberg blocks: